NREL/wind-hybrid-open-controller/docs/intro.md

-The `interface` object handles communications with the plant simulator, allowing WHOC to be used with various simulation platforms (e.g. Hercules, FAST.Farm) while keeping the controllers agnostic to the simulation platform and the boilderplate code needed to handle different platforms. `interface` objects should inherit from `InterfaceBase`.
+The `interface` object handles communications with the plant simulator, allowing WHOC to be used with various simulation platforms (e.g. Hercules, FAST.Farm) while keeping the controllers agnostic to the simulation platform and the boilerplate code needed to handle different platforms. `interface` objects should inherit from `InterfaceBase`.
 More information can be found in interfaces.md.